 Three years ago this month, I was on an epic road trip through Scotland and Northern England with my lovely Edinburgh friends, Lesley and Stephen.
 They literally took me everywhere and were the best tour guides.
-One of my favourite spots that we drove through at least twice, was Glencoe.
+One of my favourite spots that we drove through (twice!) on that trip was Glencoe.

 More recently, I stopped at Glencoe on my Highland Explorer tour, and again with the girls en route back to Glasgow to catch our flight to London.
 We were ending our Highlands road trip — taken in a Lexus Hybrid SUV, no less (thank you car rental company for the upgrade!) — and wanted to get a few uninterrupted photos of the beautiful Three Sisters hills while we could.
 (Click here to get directions to the Three Sisters car park.)

 It had blessedly stopped raining for a bit so we could enjoy the very early morning peace and quiet of an empty parking lot and no noisy tourists.
 When I was there with the tour, there were so many people… Though I did get this nice photo:

 You may have seen Glencoe’s dramatic scenery featured in many movies and television series, including the Harry Potter movies, Skyfall, and this little show you may have heard of: Outlander.
 The glen is free to visit and is wonderfully maintained by the National Trust for Scotland (NTS).
 There is a great visitor centre (located just off the A82, 17 miles south of Fort William) that I visited in 2014, but it wasn’t open for the day yet when the girls and I were driving through.
 There is an admission fee and they offer guided walks and tours.
 If you want to explore unencumbered, there are some nice, easy hikes in the glen.